Cannabis-Infused Recipes: Soothing Balm

 Conclusion

 This soothing balm base is endlessly adaptable.
-Swap in your favourite vegetable oils, like Rosehip or Chia Seed, for added benefits, and customise with essential oils to target your needs.
+Feel free to switch in your favorite vegetable oils, like Rosehip or Chia Seed, for some extra benefits.
+You can also add essential oils to match your specific needs!
 Try Lavender for relaxation, Peppermint for cooling, or Chamomile for calming.
 With this simple formula, you can create a balm tailored perfectly to you!

 If you liked this blog post, I would love it if you shared it with a friend.